Lima Memorial Health System Logo

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of strongyloidiasis.
+Contact your health care provider for an appointment if you have symptoms of strongyloidiasis.

 Prevention